-The use of the WHOIS Service provided by us is subject to our Acceptable Use Policy which can be found at the following link http://www.nic.monash/.
+The use of the WHOIS Service provided by us is subject to our Acceptable Use Policy which can be found at the following link: http://nic.krd.
 We also impose limits on the number of queries a user may make to the WHOIS Service.